 - Hydrogen peroxide to induce vomiting (on vets advice)

 - Cotton wool

 - Muzzle to prevent bites (not to be used if your dog is sick)

 - Pet carrier

-It’s a good idea to have two first-aid kits; one for home and one for when you’re travelling.
+It’s a good idea to have two first-aid kits, one for home and one for when you’re traveling.
 What’s more, it’s worth including some details about you and your dog in case you get separated.